NomicFoundation/hardhat/docs/advanced/building-plugins.md

 Make sure to keep the type extension in your main file, as that convention is used across different plugins.

-### Extending the Buidler config
+### Extending the Hardhat config

-An example on how to add fields to the Buidler config can be found in [`src/index.ts`](https://github.com/nomiclabs/buidler-ts-plugin-boilerplate/blob/master/src/index.ts).
+An example on how to add fields to the Hardhat config can be found in [`src/index.ts`](https://github.com/nomiclabs/buidler-ts-plugin-boilerplate/blob/master/src/index.ts).

 Note that all config extension's have to be optional.